alu042/DAT158ML/a_quick_flask_tutorial/ex1-flask/README.md

-# Example 1: A very simple Flask application
+# Example 1: A very simple web application using Flask

 An extremely basic illustration of Flask.